Lito Lapid

 Manuel "Lito" Mercado Lapid (/tl/; born October 25, 1955) is a Filipino actor, director and politician serving as a Senator since 2019, and previously from 2004 to 2016.
 He started his political career in Pampanga, serving as vice governor from 1992 to 1995, and governor from 1995 to 2004.

 Early life and education

 Lapid was born in Porac, Pampanga on October 25, 1955.
 He is the fifth child out of nine children of Jose Songco Lapid and Eleuteria Mercado.
 He completed his elementary education at the Porac Central School in 1968 and secondary education at St. Catherine's Academy in Porac in 1972.
 He did not enroll for his tertiary education as he pursued acting.

 Acting career

 Lapid entered the film industry as a stuntman, and became an actor.
-He is the nephew of Jess Lapid and the cousin of Jess Lapid Jr. The movie "The Jess Lapid Story" got him noticed in the movie industry.
+He is the nephew of Jess Lapid and the cousin of Jess Lapid Jr. His appearance in The Jess Lapid Story got him noticed in the film industry.